ranzosap/LLM-Transparency/README.md

 🔖 Badge-based labeling framework for reproducible, transparent AI

 🌐 Alignment with global AI ethics frameworks (EU, OECD, IEEE)

-# Contents
+# Contents📂

-📂
-/data: CTS and TDDI scoring spreadsheet
+data: CTS and TDDI scoring spreadsheet

-/figures: Visualizations from the paper (radar charts, trend plots, transparency gaps)
+figures: Visualizations from the paper (radar charts, trend plots, transparency gaps)

-/paper: PDF and citation
+paper: PDF and citation

-/code: Scripts used for evaluation scoring and figure generation
+code: Scripts used for evaluation scoring and figure generation

 # Let’s build a future of accountable, reproducible, and open AI. 💡

 # List of References